 Vasectomy is the most cost-effective and safest permanent method for meeting the needs of men and women who desire to limit future births (i.e. want no more children).
-Today in Ethiopia, governments, providers, program developers and, most importantly, men and women are ready to consider vasectomy as a viable option for limiting family size.
-By continuing to promote and support the voluntary use of vasectomy as part of the overall method mix, Ethiopia can help meet its national and international FP commitments and contribute to the development of a more gender equitable society, where men play a supportive and proactive role in their families' health.
+Since 2010, Rwanda has implemented a successful vasectomy program which has increased the uptake of vasectomy nation wide.
+By continuing to promote and support the voluntary use of vasectomy as part of the overall method mix, Rwanda can help meet its national and international FP commitments and contribute to the development of a more gender equitable society, where men play a supportive and proactive role in their families' health.